aws-samples/aws-secure-environment-accelerator/reference-artifacts/Custom-Scripts/SEA-uninstall/README.md

 The cleanup script is intended for development to assist in removing resources created by the accelerator.
 It currently does not support running with the Landing Zone or Control Tower baselines.

+This uninstall script is a work in-progress and was designed for use by our development and test teams in **_non-production_** envionments.
+This script is destructive - **use at your own risk**.

 ## Details
 The logic of the script is the following:
 1. Downloads the **config.json** from CodeCommit (assumes PBMM as a repository prefix)